-This Official Statement contains descriptions of the Bonds and certain other information about the City and its finances.
+This Official Statement, which includes the cover page and the appendices hereto, provides certain information about the City and its finances.
 All descriptions of documents contained herein are only summaries and are qualified in their entirety by reference to each such document.
 Copies of such documents may be obtained upon request from the City and, during the offering period, from the City's Financial Advisor, SAMCO Capital Markets, Inc., 1020 N.E.
-Loop 410, Suite 640, San Antonio, Texas 78209, upon request by electronic mail or upon payment of reasonable copying, mailing, and handling charges.
+Loop 410, Suite 640, San Antonio, Texas 78209, by electronic mail or upon payment of reasonable copying, mailing, and handling charges.

 This Official Statement speaks only as to its date, and the information contained herein is subject to change.
-A copy of the Official Statement pertaining to the Bonds will be filed by the Underwriters with the Municipal Securities Rulemaking Board through its Electronic Municipal Markets Access ("EMMA") system.
+A copy of the Official Statement pertaining to the Certificates will be filed by the Underwriters with the Municipal Securities Rulemaking Board through its Electronic Municipal Markets Access ("EMMA") system.
 See "CONTINUING DISCLOSURE OF INFORMATION" herein for a description of the City's undertaking to provide certain information on a continuing basis.
+Capitalized terms used, but not defined herein, shall have the meanings ascribed thereto in the Ordinance (defined below).